curvegrid/go-ethereum-wiki/Mutan.md

 int32       the set of all _unsigned_ integers (0 to 4294967295)
 int64       the set of all _unsigned_ integers (0 to 18446744073709551615)
 int256      the set of all _unsigned_ integers (0 to 1.1579209e+77)
-big         type int256
-int         type int32
-byte, bool  type int8
+addr        special type for storing addresses with a size of 20 bytes big         type int256 int         type int32 byte, bool  type int8